-I recently signed a petition called #FernsLaw to make it compulsory to scan and check microchip ID to reunite stolen dogs and cats and I’m happy to report it’s reached it’s 100,000 signature target in just over 4 months:- https://petition.parliament.uk/petitions/300010
+I recently signed a petition called #FernsLaw to make it compulsory to scan and check microchip ID to reunite stolen dogs and cats with their rightful families when they attend a veterinary practice or rescue centre with a new family and I’m happy to report it’s reached it’s 100,000 signature target in just over 4 months:- https://petition.parliament.uk/petitions/300010

 We have microchipped our pets with the expectation to be reunited if the worst happens and they are lost or stolen.
 If just one organisation is not committed to scan and check microchip registration the whole system fails and is not fit for purpose.
 Legislation is needed.